-A494 Practicum in Applied Anthropology (1-3 cr.)
+A494 Practicum in Applied Anthropology (1-4 cr.)
 P: authorization of the instructor.
-An arranged learning experience in applied anthropology appropriate to individual career goals, where the student will work with an approved community group or organization in a specific project.
+An arranged experience in applied anthropology, appropriate to individual career goals.
+The student will work with an approved community group or organization in a specific project that facilitates the integration of previous course work and experience in a practical application.
 (May not be repeated for more than 6 credit hours.)